 (3) Housing

 Consider the bonding properties of the surface material, whether it’s metal, plastic, smooth, or textured.
-The surface energy of the material will affect how well the adhesive bonds to it.
-For example, labels applied to smooth surfaces may require a different adhesive than labels applied to textured surfaces.
+Surface energy of material will determine the strength with which it will stick.
+Labels for smooth surfaces may frequently be supplied with a varying adhesive from labels for rough surfaces.

 (4) Label Size and Placement